COVID Mitigation Protocols

 How often will your child be tested?

-Students are tested weekly: Tuesdays at River Trails and Euclid, Wednesdays at Indian Grove, and Fridays at Prairie Trails (Updated 12/3/21).
+Students are tested weekly: Tuesdays at River Trails and Euclid, Wednesdays at Indian Grove and Prairie Trails.
 In certain circumstances students will be tested more frequently, based on guidance from the local health department.

 What is the test?